just in case

 This website uses cookies

-We use data or cookies in your browser to personalize and improve the convenience of using our website, analyze website activity which helps support our marketing and sales activities and display personalized ads based on information about your interests (including your activity on our website or other sites) and your location.
-Below you can change your browser settings to block some or all cookies.
+We use data or cookies in your browser to personalise and improve your experience on our site, analyse activity on the site to support our marketing and sales efforts, display personalised ads based on information about your interests, and determine your location.
+You can change your browser settings below to block some or all cookies.

-1. The Service does not automatically collect any information, except for information contained in cookies.
+1. The service does not automatically collect any information, except for information contained in cookies.

-2. Cookie files (so-called cookies) are IT data, in particular text files, which are stored on the Service User's end device and are intended for using the Service.
-Cookies usually contain the name of the website they come from, the storage time on the end device and a unique number.
+2. Cookies are IT data, in particular text files, which are stored in the end device of the Service User and are intended for use on the Service's websites.
+Cookies usually contain the name of the website from which they originate, the storage time on the end device and a unique number.

-3. The entity that places cookies on the Service User's end device and obtains access to them is the operator of the Service TZMO SA with its registered office at Żółkiewskiego 20/16 87-100 Toruń
+3. The entity placing cookies on the Service User's end device and accessing them is the Service operator TZMO SA with its registered office at ul. Żółkiewskiego 20/16, 87-100 Toruń.

-Nazwa Domain Typ Duration
+Name Domain Type Duration

-Save choice Accept all
+Save selection Accept all